limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 |_    into Pinky's Palace.
 ```

-Now that I've determined the correct sequence to unlock those ports, I can always use `nmap` to unlock them again.
+Now that I know the correct sequence to unlock those ports, I can always use `nmap` to unlock them again.

 ```
 # for p in 7000 666 8890; do nmap -n -v0 -Pn --max-retries 0 -p $p 192.168.10.130; done